VinAIResearch/PhoNLP/README.md

 ### Using VnCoreNLP to perform word and sentence segmentation on raw Vietnamese texts

 In case the input Vietnamese texts are `raw`, i.e. without word and sentence segmentation, a word segmenter must be applied to produce word-segmented sentences before feeding to the pre-trained PhoNLP model for Vietnamese.
-This section presents an example of using [VnCoreNLP](https://github.com/vncorenlp/VnCoreNLP) to perform word and sentence segmentation.
+Users should use [VnCoreNLP](https://github.com/vncorenlp/VnCoreNLP) to perform word and sentence segmentation (as it produces the same Vietnamese tone normalization that was applied to the data of the POS tagging, NER and dependency parsing tasks).

 #### Installation